 With ranking questions and numerical rating scales it’s important to give the respondent context.
 For instance, imagine you asked the question, “how much do you like ice cream?”
 Without explaining the value of the numbers on your scale, a numerical rating scale might not make much sense.

 Chances are you’ve seen this question type before.
 Likert scale questions are the “do you agree or disagree” questions you often see in surveys, and are used to gauge respondents’ opinions and feelings.

 Likert scale questions give respondents a range of options—for example, starting at “not at all likely” scaling all the way up to “extremely likely”.
 That’s why they work well to understand specific feedback.
 For example, survey questions for employees often use a Likert scale to measure their opinions or attitudes on a range of topics.

 If you want to ask a few questions in a row that have the same response options, matrix questions are your best option.
 A series of Likert scale questions or a series of rating scale questions can work well as a matrix question.
 Matrix questions can simplify a lot of content, but it’s important to use them carefully.
-Very large matrices can be confusing and difficult to take on mobile devices.
+Very large matrices, like the one below, can be confusing and difficult to take on mobile devices.

 The dropdown question is an easy way to display a long list of multiple choice answers without overwhelming your respondents.
 With it, you can give them a scrollable list of answers to choose from.